mckinseyacademy/mcka-theme/README.md

 * CSS and JS are compiled automatically upon save (for dev) when you run `$ ./manage.py rundev`

+#### Templates
-* We are using standard Django templates, but we are preprocessing them with haml preprocessor (installed via pip) haml is a lovely markup, quick reference:
+We are using standard Django templates, but we are preprocessing them with haml preprocessor (installed via pip) haml is a lovely markup, quick reference:

   * to execute python code within template prefix with a - sign